beyond88/php-7/README.md

 As of PHP 7 the dirname function has a second argument that indicates how many levels your going up the directory tree.
 If you don’t enter a value, 1 is the default.

+## The Integer division function

+The intdiv function returns the integer value of a division whereas regular divisions can result in a float being returned.